 WHAT IS JUULING?

 E-cigarettes are battery-powered devices that heat a liquid into an aerosol that the user inhales.
 According to the surgeon general, e-cigarettes are the most commonly used tobacco product among youth, surpassing the traditional cigarette.
+In 2018, e-cigarette use among high school students increased significantly from 11.7 to 20.8 percent.
 The term “Juuling” perhaps is more widely known among adolescents than adults.
 In many cases, it is an after- or before-school activity that underage high school students engage in now more than ever before.
 Yet, according to a USA Today article, each cartridge or pod holding approximately 200 puffs contains just as much nicotine as a pack of cigarettes.

 While the full impact of the e-cigarette industry still is under debate, one thing is clear: Nicotine is an addictive substance and can harm brain development — especially in children and young adults.
 Many vaping devices contain nicotine and harmful chemicals, and although masked as flavorful alternatives, it also arouses the interest and curiosity of underage boys and girls about cigarette smoking.

 As a pediatrician, I encourage parents to have conversations with their kids before other kids’ behaviors influence their decisions.
 Here are some tips from the Centers of Disease Control about how to start the conversation about e-cigarettes and vaping:

 START THE CONVERSATION BY FINDING THE RIGHT MOMENT

 A more natural discussion will increase the likelihood that your teen will listen.
 Rather than saying “We need to talk,” you might ask your teen what he or she thinks about a situation you witness together, such as: